adidas/api-guidelines/rest-api-guidelines/guides/api-testing-ci-environment.md

 1. A `swagger.yaml` file with the description of API being tested

-   The file should be fetched from [API Design Platform](design-plaform.md)
+   The OpenAPI Specifciation file should be fetched from [API Design Platform](design-plaform.md).
+In the case of SwaggerHub API Design Platform, the file can be fetched manually or via their API.
+Refer to [Integrating with the SwaggerHub API](https://swagger.io/blog/api-development/integrating-with-the-swaggerhub-api/), for details how to use SwaggerHub API.

 2. The host \(address\) of the service being tested